timbearcity/randall/README.md

 # Randall

-Randall is a Django application for randomly generating various content.
+Randall is an experimental project for learning purposes.

-## Under development

-Randall is still under early development, including this README.
-More to come...
+## Random worksheet generator

+The random worksheet generator generates random maths problems in a printable format for children.

 ## License